casics/nostril/README.md

 bunchofwords: real
 whataboutthis: real
 blahblahblah: real
-faiwtlwex: nonsense
+faiwtlwexu: nonsense
 lksklgaiui: nonsense
+ioFlXFndrInfo: real
 ```

+Nostril makes a probabilistic assessment and is not always correct (see below).
+It is tuned to reduce false positives: it is more likely to say something is _not_ gibberish when it really might be.
+This is suitable for its intended purpose of filtering source code identifiers &ndash; a difficult problem, incidentally, because program identifiers often consist of word fragments jammed together (e.g., "kBoPoMoFoOrderIdCID", "ioFlXFndrInfo", etc.) and they can challenge even humans.
+Nevertheless, on the identifier strings from the [Loyola University of Delaware Identifier Splitting Oracle](http://www.cs.loyola.edu/~binkley/ludiso), Nostril classifies over 99% correctly.

-Nostril makes a probabilistic assessment and is not always correct &ndash; see below for more information.
-The approach implemented uses [n-grams](https://en.wikipedia.org/wiki/N-gram) coupled with a custom [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) weighting scheme.
-Nostril is reasonably fast: once the module is loaded, on a 4 Ghz Apple OS X 10.12 computer, calling the evaluation function returns a result in 20-35 microseconds on average.
+Nostril is reasonably fast: once the module is loaded, on a 4 Ghz Apple OS X 10.12 computer, calling the evaluation function returns a result in 30&ndash;50 microseconds on average.

 ✺ Installing Nostril
 -------------------